Disputing a Parking Ticket

 Why are Parking Tickets issued?

 Parking tickets help to regulate the movement of traffic on city roadways and to ensure smooth traffic flows and safe streets.
 The City of Windsor's various parking by-laws specify a set fine amount for each type of parking violation or infraction.
 The amount of the fine appears on the penalty notice (parking ticket).
-Information regarding the cost of specific parking penalties can be viewed on the Schedule "W"
+Information regarding the cost of specific parking penalties can be viewed on Schedule "W" - Administrative Penalties

 of the Parking By-law 9023.